-Several years ago, I traveled with my father to Namibia where I hunted with Dirk Smit from Orpa Safari Hunts.
+Several years ago, my father and I went on a Namibia hunting safari with Dirk Smit from Orpa Safari Hunts as our PH (Professional Hunter).
 My father had hunted with Dirk at his ranch the previous year and he had a very successful trip.
 After two weeks of hunting, he shot two gemsbok, a red hartebeest, an eland cow, two kudu, a warthog, a blue wildebeest and a springbok.
 After seeing and hearing about his success and how much fun he had, I was very nervous and excited at the prospect of traveling half-way around the world to hunt in such a new and exotic location.

 We would be going to Namibia the last summer before I graduated from college and my grandparents decided to give me my graduation gift a year early.
 They surprised me with a vintage Martini-Henry rifle chambered in .577/450 Martini-Henry.
 From an early age, I was fascinated with the British Army’s operations in India and Africa during the mid to late 1800s.
 The movie Zulu, starring Michael Caine and Stanley Baker, had long been a favorite of mine and I had always wanted one of the Martini-Henry rifles that the British used during that time period.
 Now, to my delight, I had an actual Martini-Henry rifle of my own to take on my first trip to Africa.
 And yes, I have awesome grandparents.